arslivinski/cron-git/README.md

     --crontab, -c:
         A crontab expression that defines the peridiocity of the repository pulling.
 Default "* * * * *".
     --directory, -d:
         The directory where the repository will be cloned.
 If not set, the last segment of the repository's URL will be used.
+WARNING: The contents of the destination directory will be removed.
     --clone-opts:
         Additional arguments to be used on git-clone.
     --pull-opts: